Pro.Mecc Freccia Anemo

-The Pro.Mecc Freccia Anemo (Fast Arrow) is an Italian ultralight aircraft, designed and produced by Pro.Mecc of Corigliano d'Otranto.
+The Promecc Freccia Anemo (Fast Arrow) is an Italian ultralight aircraft, designed and produced by Promecc Aerospace of Corigliano d'Otranto.
 The aircraft was introduced at the AERO Friedrichshafen show in 2011.
 The Freccia is supplied as a complete ready-to-fly-aircraft.

 Design and development

 The Freccia was derived from the earlier Pro.Mecc Sparviero, with additional streamlining and a new elliptical wing planform.
 It was designed to conform to the Fédération Aéronautique Internationale microlight rules.
 It features a cantilever low-wing, a two-seats-in-side-by-side configuration enclosed cockpit under a bubble canopy, fixed or, optionally, retractable tricycle landing gear and a single engine in tractor configuration.